-For food producers in the contemporary period, simply because an element of farming practice might generate data is no reason to reject it outright; at issue, instead, is developing an understanding of how that data is used, or whether or not users can 'hack it.'
+For food producers in the contemporary period, simply because an element of farming practice might generate data is no reason to reject it outright; at issue, instead, is developing an understanding of how that data is used, or whether or not users can 'hack it', much as is proposed by the group Farm Hack (Carolan 2017a) or by those who see opportunities to develop alternative PA hacks (Carolan 2017b).
 The challenge is to contest or manipulate PA with a view to achieving food sovereignty without contributing to the data grab.
-The objective of data sovereignty is to contest how the globalization of technology architectures (around food production or regarding other areas of social life) takes shape.
-There is a need now to imagine, discover, and pursue ways of incorporating questions of how we deal with data into the questions we raise about the prospects for food sovereignty in the twenty-first century.
+The objective of data sovereignty is to contest how the globalization of technology architectures (around food production or regarding other areas of social life) takes shape (see also Couldry and Powell 2014; Baack 2015).
+There is a need now to imagine, discover and pursue ways of incorporating questions of how we deal with data into the questions we raise about the prospects for food sovereignty in the twenty-first century.

 Some indications of what might be needed here emanate from actions by farmers in the US.
-The Grower Information Services Cooperative, for example, claims to be the agricultural sector's 'only grower-run data cooperative (GISC 2017).
-According to its CEO, Jason Ward, GISC is 'a cooperative [...]
-We're farmer-owned and we have a high level of trust with our members' (Vogt 2017).
-GISC has now joined with the Agricultural Data Coalition, which was formed by farmers and allies in law, business, engineering, and academic research.
-Together they have established AgX change which is 'designed as an open, central point of access' for farm data.
+The Grower Information Services Cooperative, for example, claims to be the agricultural sector's 'only grower-run data cooperative' (GISC 2017).
+According to its Chief Executive Officer (CEO), Jason Ward, GISC is "a cooperative [...]
+We're farmer-owned and we have a high level of trust with our members" (Vogt 2017).
+GISC has now joined with the Agricultural Data Coalition, which was formed by farmers and allies in law, business, engineering and academic research.
+Together they have established AgXchange which is 'designed as an open, central point of access' for farm data.
 It is, they claim, 'a neutral platform for the grower to control how their data is shared'; an initiative 'dedicated to creating the agriculture industry's first cloud-based platform that will be controlled by growers and open to all industry service partners and technology providers' (AgProExchange 2017).
-In short, AgXchange is about finding ways of stopping the data grab; and reflects the deep concern among some farmers that ATPs will grab and use farm data for their own purposes.
-It is emblematic of actions intended to reuse the invitation to enrol in systems and practices that marketize social life via near-invisible algorithmic dispossession.
-Data sovereignty entails developing initiatives along similar lines.4 At the very least, there is a strong case to be made for food producers and their associations in the global north and south examining how initiatives such as AgXchange operate and evaluating what they achieve.
+In short, AgXchange is about finding ways of stopping the data grab, and it reflects the deep concern among some farmers that ATPs will grab and use farm data for their own purposes.
+It is emblematic of actions intended to reuse the invitation to enroll in systems and practices that marketize social life via near-invisible algorithmic dispossession.
+Data sovereignty entails developing initiatives along similar lines.5 At the very least, there is a strong case to be made for food producers and their associations in the global north and south examining how initiatives such as AgXchange operate and evaluating what they achieve.

 Emphatically, however, the overall task of pursuing something along the lines of data sovereignty is not going to be straightforward.
-In the first place, for those assessing or creating food sovereignty as an answer to many of the most pressing social challenges today - hunger, climate change, corporate power - the matter of what happens to data might simply seem like a minor issue: even if our lives are bound up with computing, the significance of the data we produce can appear to be a marginal dynamic amidst a violent, oppressive world.
+In the first place, for those assessing or creating food sovereignty as an answer to many of the most pressing social challenges today - hunger, climate change, corporate power - the matter of what happens to data might simply seem like a minor issue: even if our lives are bound up with computing, the significance of the data we produce can appear to be a marginal dynamic in a violent, oppressive world.
 Moreover, although the offer of 'free' software services is too good to be true; as an offer it is, nevertheless, still a good offer, at least for a great many people.
-Yet, so long as users of contemporary technology services participate and remain dispossessed of the value emerging from the data points our daily activities generate, we not only risk new forms of corporate control over society5 we also acquiesce - which is, I suggest, a far cry from (any notion of) sovereignty.
+Yet, so long as users of contemporary technology services participate and remain dispossessed of the value emerging from the data points our daily activities generate, we not only risk new forms of corporate control over society6 we also acquiesce - which is, I suggest, a far cry from (any notion of) sovereignty.